-Now let’s see what happens if you have to move out of state.
 Let’s say you move from North Carolina to Pennsylvania.
 Since you are moving from one state to another, not only do you have to change your address, you must also change your VA Regional Office.
 When changing Regional Offices, you will likely encounter delays.
-The reason for this is quite simple; your file must be moved from one state to another.
-Just like all of your belongings had to be transferred the same holds true for your VA File.
+The reason for this is quite simple: your file must be moved from one state to another.
+Just like all of your belongings had to be transferred, the same holds true for your VA File.
 Unfortunately, it’s not as simple as sending a FedEx package from one office to the next.
-You must request your claims file be transferred to your new VA Regional office.
+You must request your claims file be transferred to your new VA Regional Office.

 We realize subjects like this can be confusing, and at times, upsetting.
-At Jan Dils Attorneys at Law, we handle these kinds of tasks for you.
-It’s just one of the many reasons so many Veterans turn to us for help with their claim.
-To learn more about what we do, call our office today: 1-977-526-3457.
-If you would rather tell us about your claim now, feel free to fill out the online form.
+At our firm, we handle these kinds of tasks for you.
+It’s just one of the many reasons so many Veterans all over the country turn to us for help with their claims.
+To learn more about what we do, call our office today.